jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/04_Fluentbit/01_Structure logs fro Dynatrace/index.md

 The fluent operator takes few seconds to load the new pipeline, but you should see a kubernetes object added in our logs.

-B. Lift the kubernetes information in the log stream
+Lift the kubernetes information in the log stream

-the kubernetes filter has added a new json object with all the kubernetes information.
+The kubernetes filter has added a new json object with all the kubernetes information.
 Let's move the information to our logs.

-Fluentbit filter has a `nest` plugin to lift data from a json object , let's add to our Clusterfilter a lift operation.
+4. Fluentbit filter has a `nest` plugin to lift data from a json object , let's add to our Clusterfilter a lift operation.

 ```bash
 vi ~/HOT_DAY_SCRIPT/exercise/04_Fluent/cluster_filter_template.yaml